-The Exchange Station consists of its Base, the Mineral Receptacle, and the Mineral Collecting Slot.
+The Exchange Station includes its main body and the Mineral Collecting Slot.
 Engineer Robots can redeem minerals at the Exchange Station for Gold Coins.

 The status indicator of the Exchange Station shows different light effects according to its status, as shown in the table below: